Skip to main content

 If you’re sick or injured, going to the right place for the right care can help you feel better faster.
 But how do you decide where to go?

 "Your primary care provider (PCP) can take care of most of your health needs through regular check-ups or same-day visits," says Simon Lai, MD.
-"If you need a higher level of care right away, that’s when to consider urgent or emergency care."
+"If you need a higher level of care right away, that’s when to consider emergency care."

 Primary care — for conditions that need preventive or ongoing care and are not life-threatening